 {Université Paris Cité, CNRS, Astroparticule et Cosmologie, F-75013 Paris, France\\ \\ \and Max Planck Institute for Plasma Physics (IPP), Boltzmannstraße 2, 85748 Garching, Germany \and Institute for Theoretical Physics, Heidelberg University, Philosophenweg 12, 69120 Heidelberg, Germany\\ }

 \titlerunning{Self-consistent modelling of neutrino production in coronae}

-\abstract {Stochastic particle acceleration in magnetized turbulent plasmas has emerged as a key mechanism to explain multi-messenger signals from compact astrophysical environments.
-Self-consistent modelling remains challenging because it requires to treat simultaneously several non-linear kinetic processes, especially turbulence-driven acceleration and its feedback on the turbulent cascade, as well as the radiative and hadronic losses, including the reprocessing of electromagnetic radiation in radiatively dense environments.
-The present paper introduces the hybrid numerical code \texttt{Turb-AM3} designed to this effect.
+\abstract {Stochastic particle acceleration in magnetised turbulent plasmas has emerged as a key mechanism to explain multi-messenger signals from compact astrophysical environments.
+Self-consistent modelling remains challenging because it requires one to treat several non-linear kinetic processes simultaneously, especially turbulence-driven acceleration and its feedback on the turbulent cascade, as well as the radiative and hadronic losses, including the reprocessing of electromagnetic radiation in radiatively dense environments.
+The present paper introduces the hybrid numerical code \texttt{Turb-AM3}, which is designed for this purpose.
 This hybrid numerical code couples the state-of-the-art time-dependent lepto-hadronic radiative solver \texttt{AM3} with a stochastic acceleration module that incorporates recent theoretical advances in turbulent acceleration and accounts for the dynamical damping of turbulence by accelerated particles.
-In a second part, we use this code to provide self-consistent time-dependent models of proton acceleration in the turbulent black hole corona of NGC~1068.
+In the second part of the paper, we use this code to provide self-consistent time-dependent models of proton acceleration in the turbulent black hole corona of NGC~1068.
 We find that the IceCube neutrino signal is well reproduced for a standard set of physical parameters describing the black hole corona.
-The same template model accounts in a satisfactory way for IceCube observations of other active galactic nuclei.
-Furthermore, our exploration of parameter space allows us to predict detailed template spectral shapes for the TeV neutrino spectrum, which in turn help understand how future neutrino observations can constrain the properties of turbulent AGN coronae and the underlying acceleration mechanism.
+The same template model accounts for in a satisfactory way for IceCube observations of other active galactic nuclei.
+Furthermore, our exploration of parameter space allowed us to predict detailed template spectral shapes for the TeV neutrino spectrum, which in turn help clarify how future neutrino observations can constrain the properties of turbulent AGN coronae and the underlying acceleration mechanism.
 This \texttt{Turb-AM3} framework provides a powerful tool to model multi-messenger emission in a broad variety of compact astrophysical environments.}

 \keywords{Galaxies: active -- Acceleration of particles -- Black hole physics -- Neutrinos -- Turbulence}